Bacillary angiomatosis is caused by the Rickettsia-like organism, Bartonella henselae.

 Special stains for bacillary angiomatosis

 Warthin-Starry stain or gram stain highlight the pink-purple clumps of bartonella organisms.
-The organisms are revealed to be gram-negative rods with gram stain (figure 3).
+The organisms are revealed to be gram-negative rods with gram stain (Figure 3).

 Differential diagnosis of bacillary angiomatosis pathology

-Pyogenic granuloma – This also shows an ulcerated lobulated vascular proliferation and infilammatory changes.
+Pyogenic granuloma – This also shows an ulcerated lobulated vascular proliferation and inflammatory changes.
 The organisms are an obvious clue.
 In organism-poor cases fragmented inflammatory cells can be an important clue and prompt further microbiologic studies.